NVIDIA-AI-IOT/nanosam/README.md

 This will save an output figure to ``data/segment_from_pose_out.png``.

-We provide a live camera demo to segment your T-Shirt using pose.

 ### Example 4 - Segment with keypoints (online using TRTPose detections)

 <img src="assets/tshirt_gif_compressed_v2.gif" height="256"/>